polyphony-chat/docs/SPECIFICATION.md

 If Bob receives a message from Alice, he will ask Server B to provide the public identity key of Alice at the time the message was sent.
 Server B will then ask Server A for this key.
 Server A will then send the appropriate key to Server B. Server B will then store this key in its database and forward it to Bob.
 Bobs' client should then ask Server A for its signing key, cache this key and verify that Server B has stored/provided the correct public identity key for Alice at the time the message was sent.
 Should Bob want to re-verify the signature of Alice's message in the future, or should another User of Server B want to verify the signature of Alice's message, Server B will already have the public identity key cached.

-TODO: What if server B is malicious and provides a different public identity key for Alice?
+> TODO: What if server B is malicious and provides a different public identity key for Alice?
 Bob would then succeed in verifying the signature of Alice's message, but the message would not have been signed by Alice.

+> - Consider removing this chapter (2.3) if no solution can be found.

 Bob's client could always ask Server A for the public identity key of Alice, but this would put unnecessary strain on the network.
 This is why Server B should cache the public identity keys of users from other instances.